Approximation of functions with one-bit neural networks: Introduction

 \subsection{Motivation}

-This paper addresses the following question regarding the approximation capabilities of coarsely quantized neural networks: what classes of functions can be approximated by neural networks whose parameters are constrained to be in a small set of allowable values, especially with regards to the extreme one-bit case?
-While this is a an interesting mathematical question by itself and warrants special attention given the growing importance of machine learning across numerous scientific disciplines, here we illuminate two particularly important broader questions that motivate this theoretical study.
+In this paper, we address the following question regarding the approximation capabilities of quantized neural networks: what classes of functions can be approximated by neural networks of a given size such that their weights and biases are constrained to be in a small set of allowable values, especially with regards to the extreme one-bit case?
+While this is an interesting mathematical question by itself and warrants special attention given the growing importance of machine learning across numerous scientific disciplines, here we illuminate two particularly important broader questions that motivate this theoretical study.

 Our first motivation comes from a practical problem.
 State-of-the-art neural networks oftentimes contain a massive number of parameters and are trained on enormous computational machines.
-While the ``bigger is better" philosophy largely holds true in regards to performance of neural networks \cite{canziani2016analysis}, this conflicts with the need to transfer them onto lower power and memory devices such as smartphones.
-While there are several computational methods that produce low-bit representations, see \cite{guo2018survey} for an overview, the use of sophisticated mathematics in this area is recent, with only a few examples \cite{ashbrock2021stochastic,lybrand2021greedy}.
+It appears that in regards to performance of neural networks, the ``bigger is better" philosophy largely holds true \cite{canziani2016analysis}.
+As higher resolution audio, image, and video data become increasingly more common, the size of high performance networks will only continue to grow and require more computational resources to utilize.
+This conflicts with the desire to use them on portable and low power devices such as smartphones.
+Quantization is the process of replacing high resolution floating point numbers with coarser ones.
+It is a natural solution to this issue, since simpler binary operations can help alleviate the costly computational burden that comes with using expensive floating point operations.

-Our second motivation is related to the concept of over-parameterization.
-Since state-of-the-art neural networks contain many more parameters than both the number of training samples and data dimensionality \cite{belkin2019reconciling}, it is widely believed that they do not provide unique representations.
-If we imagine that the set of all parameters generating a prescribed function is a curve in a high dimensional parameter space, then our main question is closely related to whether this curve gets sufficiently close to some lattice point.
-Since certain parameter choices may be more desirable than others, this is a central question in not only quantization, but also compression and model reduction.
+Our second motivation is related to the over-parameterization phenomena.
+Since state-of-the-art neural networks often contain many more parameters than both the number of training samples and data dimensionality \cite{belkin2019reconciling}, it is widely believed that there is not a unique set of parameters that can be used to represent a given function.
+If we imagine that the set of all parameters generating a prescribed function is a manifold embedded in a high dimensional parameter space, then our main question is closely related to whether this manifold is sufficiently close to some lattice point.
+Since certain parameter choices may be more desirable than others, this is a central question in not only quantization, but also in neural network compression and model reduction.